 Want to learn how to trademark a name in Canada?
-If you’ve ever come up with a name that you really love – a name that you could see yourself using for your website, your business sign, maybe even product packaging – I’m sure the very first question that crossed your mind is “How do I protect that name so that somebody doesn’t steal it?”
+If you’ve ever come up with a name that you really love – a name that you could see yourself using for your website, your business sign, maybe even product packaging – I’m sure the very first question that crosses your mind is “How do I protect that name so that somebody doesn’t steal it when learning how to trademark a name in Canada.

+Understanding how to trademark a name in Canada starts with knowing what a trademark actually is.
 A trademark is essentially a badge of identity for your brand.
-“How to trademark your name in Canada” essentially refers to granting your name a certain safeguard against other people using a confusingly similar name.
+“How to trademark your name in Canada” essentially refers to granting your name a certain safeguard against other people using a similar name.
+This is the foundation of how to trademark a name in Canada.

 A trademark can cover the following: